 When I get home from work, my three- and six-year-old girls, can’t wait to tell me about the cat that was in the backyard, the Calico Critter toys they were playing with, and the bird nest they created in their nature study.
 I can simply write them off and call them to more “important” things, or I can take their hands, get down on my knees, and revel in their childish simplicity.

 Thinking God too important for seemingly “simple” things is actually a subtle form of pride.
 We consider ourselves too important to give him our attention and time—too self-sufficient to ask him for help.
-But Jesus said to pray, “Your kingdom come, your will be done, on earth as it is in heaven” (Matt.
+But Jesus said to pray, “Your kingdom comes, your will be done, on earth as it is in heaven” (Matt.
 6:10).

 Heaven comes to earth in our prayers, therefore our prayers ought to be earthy.
-Because we are involved in conversation with the God who sovereignly oversees everything, you better believe he cares about what’s important to you and me.
+Because we are involved in a conversation with the God who sovereignly oversees everything, you better believe he cares about what’s important to you and me.

 Real, deep prayer is biblical prayer.
 My prayer mentor is a woman immersed in God’s Word.
 Her prayers drip with the Bible.
 She devours it.
 She spends time in it for hours each day.
 She speaks and prays the Word.

 I’ve known younger, less mature believers with active prayer lives.
 They talk with God throughout the day.
 They ask him for simple things and see him answer their prayers.
 They claim to hear from him, but oftentimes their claims seem unfounded and “out there.”

 I have noticed that these dear friends—though attuned to God’s presence in everyday life—haven’t become deeply attuned to God’s Word.
 They have yet to mature through time spent listening to God in the Scriptures.
 As they do so, I can’t wait to see the kind of prayer warriors they will become.